charlie-vf/genshin-recipes-blog-api/README.md

 The site has full CRUD functionality to allow creation, reading, updating & deletion.

+The landing page for this API displays the message "welcome to the Genshin food blog api".

 Further documentation, including user stories, agile methodology, design reasoning & implementation, main site testing etc. can be found in the ReadMe for the Client Site, [here](https://github.com/charlie-vf/genshin-recipes-blog)

 This ReadMe will document API-specific content.